starlitriver/starlitriver.github.io/content/mathematics/3 degree polynomial.md

 ---
+title:
+description:
-aliases:
+aliases: [3 degree polynomials]
-  - 3 degree polynomials
-tags:
+tags: []
+permalink:
 ---

 a 3 degree [[polynomial]] is also known as a cubic equation